 A good curtain wall system does not carry the floor or roof loads of the building, says Dubey.
 The wind and gravity loads of the curtain wall are transferred to the building structure.
 Glass curtain wall systems are designed with high-efficiency properties, the most important are a high strength-to-self-weight ratio, serviceability requirements, recyclability of the constituent parts as well as transparency and overall aesthetic characteristics.

 While designing and installing curtain wall systems, three principal considerations have to be taken into account: performance, appearance and economy.
 Ar.
 Bhole and Dubey point out that in curtain wall systems, these requirements are closely connected to the form and the position of the supporting metal structure and anchoring system to the building frame.
 Although these systems are secondary structures of the building, they have to be effectively designed to safely resist the variable actions of wind and thermal loads acting on the building façades.
-In addition, any other load combination case, such as seismic action, should be meticulously considered to maximise the structural safety and minimise any hazards to humans.
+In addition, any other load combination case, such as seismic action, should be meticulously considered to maximise structural safety and minimise any hazards to humans.

 Kapil Chikodi, Business Development Head, Glass Wall Systems opines that it is very important to start with the structural calculation of the design and system.
-“We do a detailed calculation of material to be used, the weight of the material, texture, height and dimension of the building.
+“We do a detailed calculation of the material to be used, the weight of the material, texture, height and dimension of the building.
 After analysing all these factors, we come to the conclusion that which profiles can be used in the project.
 Such calculation ensures that the system is safe to go as a structural component in the building,” he added.

 According to Ar.
-De, the structural strength of the curtain wall is key to address its dead weight, wind and seismic forces.
-While many parameters play a role in structural strength, essentially low-rise buildings are affected by seismic forces largely and tall buildings with the wind.
+De, the structural strength of the curtain wall is key to addressing its dead weight, wind and seismic forces.
+While many parameters play a role in structural strength, essentially low-rise buildings are affected by seismic forces and tall buildings by the wind.
 Besides the codal provisions/standards governing the curtain wall design, for tall buildings, it is necessary to do a wind tunnel test to determine the forces on various faces of the building, which helps the façade consultant in addressing increased wind pressure zones by means of inserts in the standard system.

-A method used to determine forces on façade is by means of a CFD analysis.
+A method used to determine forces on the façade is by means of a CFD analysis.
 Adding to this, Kanchwala says, the wind load at all stages of the building should be levelled.
 It reduces the overall sway of the building, thereby making the structure more secure.

 There are two basic types of curtain walling installations: stick and unitised.
 In either stick or unitised systems, curtain wall provides superior structural strength.
 The entire fenestration system essentially “locks” together, providing excellent protection against high wind loads and earthquakes, states Ar.
 Bij.
 Ar.
 Gunasekaran from KGD.

-Unitised curtain walling systems are installed as a series of factory assembled frames, usually with interlocking mullions and transoms.
+Unitised curtain walling systems are installed as a series of factory-assembled frames, usually with interlocking mullions and transoms.
 The glazing panels, spandrels, and seals are applied or prepared in the factory.
 Unitised systems are used where the movement or deflections in a building are such that a stick system is inappropriate.
 The benefits are the speed of installation, minimal on-site labour, and lower installation costs.
 However, these are obviated to an extent by the increased storage and shipping costs, the need for very careful site handling, and the requirement for expensive lifting equipment on site notes Ar.
 Bhole.

-Unitised systems are popular because they eliminate or reduce the need for on-site sealing, therefore making them less reliant on the standard on-site workmanship.
+Unitised systems are popular because they eliminate or reduce the need for on-site sealing, therefore making them less reliant on standard on-site workmanship.
 They do not require decanting during refurbishment contracts.
 In conclusion, unitised systems offer the benefits of factory fabrication in a controlled environment and very rapid assembly on site.
 However, they are generally more expensive than stick systems and require longer lead times.
-They are mostly used for high-rise structure.
+They are mostly used for high-rise structures.

 The execution of this system is a challenge.
 In this type, if any glass panel is broken, the re-instalment is easier and faster.
-It could be adjusted even when there is defective construction in the floor to floor height.
+It could be adjusted even when there is defective construction in the floor-to-floor height.
 It is easy to transport more distance since it could be cut to pieces.
 It needs scaffolding for installation.

 A unitised curtain wall has several advantages.
 The fully glazed panels being made in controlled factory conditions have better quality.
-Dependency on the capability of site erection team is greatly reduced.
+Dependency on the capability of the site erection team is greatly reduced.

 Ar.
 Anupam De, Principal Architect, Anupam De & Associates

 The decision to use a particular system depends on the design intent of the façade and the economics of the project, both in terms of time and cost, point out Ar.
 Bij and Chikodi.
-However, stick built is optimal if there is little repetition among components or when there are certain complex façades like three dimensional façade, also in case of recessed windows with no continuity in façade.
+However, stick built is optimal if there is little repetition among components or when there are certain complex façades like three-dimensional façade, also in case of recessed windows with no continuity in the façade.
 Unitised is optimal if apart from repetition, time is the primary essence, says Kanchwala.

 Dubey adds that the unitised system can be installed in a third of the time of a stick-built system.
-This system is well suited for cases where there is a large volume of prefabricated unitised panels required, where there are higher field labour costs.
-Dubey says that it also needs a significant amount of space for installation and storage of material on the site.
+This system is well suited for cases where there is a large volume of prefabricated unitised panels required, and where there are higher field labour costs.
+Dubey says that it also needs a significant amount of space for the installation and storage of material on the site.
 “Largely, we have graduated to a unitised curtain wall in most projects.
-Moreover, unitised curtain walls are seamless and continuous in nature which work better for longevity and has high resistance to water and fire.
+Moreover, unitised curtain walls are seamless and continuous in nature which works better for longevity and has high resistance to water and fire.
 The system is essential for all high-rise structures above 100 m”, says Ar.
 Shikre.

 There are three basic methods of resisting all weather forces within a curtain wall system: with a front sealed, fully bedded curtain wall, with a drained and ventilated curtain wall, and with a pressure equalised curtain wall (or rain screen cladding), Ar.
 Bij explains.
-Front-sealed systems rely on the exact positioning of the glazing panels and perfect mastic seals or glazing gaskets to provide a totally weather tight exterior shell.
+Front-sealed systems rely on the exact positioning of the glazing panels and perfect mastic seals or glazing gaskets to provide a totally weather-tight exterior shell.

 They have obvious limitations since their effectiveness is totally dependent upon the quality of the workmanship at the time of installation and the longevity of the gaskets.
 These weather seals typically won’t last the life of the façade and will require regular maintenance and replacement over time.

-Some aluminium curtain wall systems are still designed as front sealed barrier walls.
+Some aluminium curtain wall systems are still designed as front-sealed barrier walls.
 The long-term reliability of such seals is extremely weak and such systems should be avoided, highlights Dubey.
 Further, for a more aesthetic look, the option of open sealant concept is also widely used with the use of EPDM gaskets forming a barrier in selected aluminium extrusions to prevent water ingress, providing a better look, he adds.

-In a pressure-equalised (PE) systems or rainscreen cladding, an outer rainscreen provides a protective barrier.
+In pressure-equalised (PE) systems or rainscreen cladding, an outer rainscreen provides a protective barrier.
 Protected openings allow air ingress to a compartmentalised central cavity, which facilitates pressure equalisation.
 The principle of the system is that the air pressure in the cavity changes with the external wind pressure, thus eliminating the pressure differential across the external seal which would otherwise draw moisture, explain architects Bij and Gunasekaran.